• Skip to primary navigation

 Equipment

 You will need a pan that can be used on the stove and then transferred to the oven.
-I have a shallow dutch oven similar to this one that can go from the hob into the oven.
+I use a shallow dutch oven made out of cast iron that can go from the hob into the oven.

 Ingredients